 Holiday Home Safety Tips That Are Often Overlooked

-Here are some additional tips that will help to have a well-organized and, last but not least - safe holidays period!
+Here are some additional tips that will help to have a well-organized and, last but not least a safe holiday period!

 The most popular way to decorate and show holiday cheer is with lights; on the outside of the house, the inside of the house and across the lawn.
 For the most part, using lights is simple, but what many people don't know is that using the same lights year after year can pose a risk.
-Carefully inspect all lights and toss any that have fraying on the cords, cracked lamp holders, or any connections that are loose.
+Carefully inspect all lights and toss any that have to fray on the cords, cracked lamp holders, or any loose connections.
 While replacing any bulbs, be sure that the string is not plugged in and that the replacement bulb matches the wattage of the original one.

 Also, once the lights are up, don't forget to turn them off when leaving the house and when the time to go to bed comes.
-There are ways to make their turning on and off process automated, such as using an outdoor timer (CSA International certified).
+There are ways to make them turn on and off process automated, such as using an outdoor timer (CSA International certified).